Advances, potential, conclusions

 With the completion of the Human Genome Project, we have learned that the word “normal” no longer has meaning when it comes to a person’s genetic makeup.
 Genetic variations occur in great numbers in our genome (our total genetic makeup).
 We are all unique, not only in our personalities and appearance, but in our genotype as well.

-Further advances in genetic testing will eventually replace older methods of predicting prognosis, helping to treat only those patients who will respond to therapy and by helping to guide further research into these therapies.
-Recent advances are also helping to increase our understanding of some complex cancers, such as multiple myeloma and lymphoma.
+Further advances in genetic testing will eventually replace many older methods of predicting prognosis, help to identify those patients who will respond to a particular therapy and help guide further research into these therapies.
+Recent advances are also helping to increase our understanding of some complex cancers, such as multiple myeloma, lung cancer and lymphoma.
 Without a doubt, there will be more and more advances in genetic research that will impact the laboratory tests available to all patients for detection and treatment of a variety of diseases.

 This article was originally written by Barbara Border, PhD.
 (Associate Professor and Program Director, Molecular Pathology.
 Texas Tech University Health Sciences Center, Lubbock, TX) for Lab Tests Online US.
 It has been modified for the LTO Australasia site.